SentyFunBall/valour-vapp/programming basics.md

 ## obs: the end word is just used in multi-line code for showing that the loop ends there

-at some point, the count variable will 10, then the while codition will be false, making it break the loop
+at some point, the count variable will 10, then the while condition will be false, making it break the loop

-## "what if i want to break the loop with other thing or skip an iteration?"
+## "what if I want to break the loop with other thing or skip an iteration?"

 there are things to do that, the break and continue keywords:
-* the break keyword breaks the loop (as if the condition were false)
+* the 'break' keyword breaks the loop (as if the condition were false)
-* the continue keyword skip the rest of the iteration (what the loop do each time)
+* the 'continue' keyword skip the rest of the iteration (what the loop does each time)

 ## functions: